QuackingCat/EnumerateApiSets/README.md

 | api-ms-win-...  | mod1.dll,mod2.dll  |

 > [!NOTE]
-> Has shown in the table, when two or more modules are used to implement the same api set; They will be in the same cell <br /> (in the csv file represented as "mod1.dll,mod2.dll")
+> Has shown in the table, when two or more modules are used to implement an API set; Both will be written to the corresponding "modules" cell. <br /> (as "mod1.dll,mod2.dll" in the .csv)